 The Lummi Nation purchased the Gooseberry Point property in the mid-1980's.
-The Tribe has used the property for several successful business and government ventures, some of which continue to operate at Gooseberry Point while others have been relocated.
+Since then the Tribe has used the property for several successful business and government ventures, some of which continue to operate at Gooseberry Point while others have been relocated.
 The highest and best use of the area would be to expand the existing marine activities for public service and private business use.

-Today one of the greatest inefficiencies plaguing the commercial fishers that use Gooseberry Point is the antiquated boat launch, which needs to either be updated or replaced with a marina.
-According to a study, a marina at Gooseberry Point would create a thriving and vibrant Working Waterfront, improving maritime transportation through the development of maritime and surface transportation connections and facilities supporting the movement of people, goods, and vessels to/from and within Fisherman's Cove at Gooseberry Point.
-It would immediately create jobs through increased efficiency while also providing a safe harbor to recreational and government vessels.
+Today once of the greatest inefficiencies plaguing the commercial fishers that use Gooseberry Point is the antiquated boat launch, which needs to either be updated or replaced with a marina.
+A marina at Gooseberry Point would immediately create jobs through increased efficiency while also providing a safe harbor to recreational and government vessels.
 Vessels stationed at the marina can also provide emergency transit in times of flooding.
+The precursor to the marina is completing the studies necessary for funding.
+The alternative, updating the boat launch, could be accomplished through modernizing of the construction materials used in the dock.
+This option would also increase efficiency and result in faster time into the water and hard-dollar cost savings for local commercial fishers.